Laying Turf isn't as difficult as you might think. Follow this short guide, step by step and you will have a beautiful lawn!

-This is the most important step and will be the most time consuming, the more effort you put in here the better your lawn will look.
+Preparing your ground for turfing laying is easily the most important step and will be slightly time consuming.
+However, the more effort you put in here, the better your lawn will look!

-You should now have a rough but broken up soil bed.
+Now you should have a rough but broken up soil bed.

 The soil now needs compacting and raking level with a wide turfing rake, this is a very important stage as it will break up the soil clumps and lumps, making leveling much easier.

-Once you are happy with the level and the firmness of the soil surface you can give it a final rake over.. you are now nearly ready to lay turf.
+Once you're happy with the level and the firmness of the soil surface you can give it a final rake over.
+You are nearly ready to lay the turf!

-You should now have a nice smooth and level soil bed and your fresh turf should have been delivered.
-You can now apply any pre turfing fertilisers if you have / need any.
+Following this guide, you should now have a nice smooth and level soil bed and your fresh turf should have been delivered.
+You can now apply and pre turfing fertilisers, if you have any or need any.

 Once you have finished laying your turf you will need to give it a good soaking with a hose pipe, your turf will now need watering daily and try to keep off the turf until the roots and bedded into the soil.

-After about 10 days you should check to see if the roots have bedded into the topsoil, to do this just lift a corner of a roll of turf, you should be able to see fresh white roots extending down from the turf into the soil, once these are established properly you can reduce the watering frequency and start walk on the turf.
+After about 10 days you should check it see if the roots have bedded, into the topsoil.
+To do this just lift the corner of a roll of turf.
+You should be able to see fresh white roots extending down from the turf into the soil.